Pricing Transparency & Charges

 Health insurance plan pays:

-- Health plans such as Medicare, Medicaid, workers' compensation, commercial health insurance, etc., do not pay charges.
-Instead, they pay a set price that has been predetermined or
+• Health plans such as Medicare, Medicaid, workers' compensation, commercial health insurance, etc., do not pay charges.
+Instead, they pay a set price that has been predetermined or negotiated in advance.

 What Do the Following Health Insurance Terms Mean?

-- Coinsurance means the percentage the patient pays for a covered health service (e.g., 20% of the bill).
+• Coinsurance means the percentage the patient pays for a covered health service (e.g., 20% of the bill).
 This is based on the allowed amount for the service.
-You pay coinsurance plus any
+You pay coinsurance plus any deductibles you owe.

 What is the Difference Between Charges, Cost and Price?